dd86k/ddcpuid/README.md

 A simple x86/x86-64 CPUID tool, works best with Intel and AMD processors.

-If I had documentation for VIA and Zhaoxin, I will gladly implement those features.
+I will gladly implement features from VIA and Zhaoxin once I get documention.

 Example output:
 ```